selfhosters/selfhosters.net/docs/templating.md

 Next is adding the volumes.
 We press the same `Add annother Path, Port, Variable or Device` link, but we don't need to change the config type this time.
 The fields we can add here is mostly the same, but in "Volume" mode some of them are voided. like password mask.

-If its a "proper" appdata location, I set required to yes
+If it's a "proper" appdata location, I set required to yes

 >==Access Mode== Defines how the container should have access to this volume.
 Almost always read/write